Ubam97/AnNaBaDa_DevSecOps_Boilerplate/README.md

 <br/>

 Run this Project (2 Ways)
+Please run it in the environment where the Jenkins docker is running.
+It will be modified later.
 =============
 ### 1. Run Python Code
 ```bash

     cd ~/AnNaBaDa_DevSecOps_Boilerplate/pipeline-github

     #start
     python3 pipeline.py start data.yaml